Logan Taylor

 Logan Taylor, born October 30, 1977, in Pocatello, Idaho, passed away unexpectedly on April 30, 2026, at his home in American Falls, Idaho, due to heart failure.
-Logan's life was marked by a profound dedication to his family, hard work, fun, and his many passions, leaving a lasting impact on all who knew him.
+Logan's life was marked by a profound dedication to his family, hard work, and fun leaving a lasting impact on all who knew him.

-A proud graduate of American Falls High School, class of 1996, Logan went on to earn a Bachelor of Science degree in Biology from Idaho State University in 2003.
-His love of science and academic pursuits laid the foundation for a distinguished career intertwined with his love for agriculture and community.
-Beginning with his influential role in soil science at NuEarth Soil Solutions and continuing over the years with his commitment to the agricultural industry in his roles at the U.S. Department of Agriculture, in the Farm Loan Program and Rural Development initiatives, where his work fostered growth and sustainability in farming communities.
+It was in school at American Falls, that he found many true and lifelong friends and a love for sports and competition.
+He was a proud graduate of American Falls High School and went on to earn a B.S. degree in Biology from Idaho State University in 2003.
+His love of science laid the foundation for a career intertwined with agriculture and community.
+Beginning with his work in soil science at NuEarth Soil Solutions and continuing over the years with his roles at the U.S. Department of Agriculture, in the Farm Loan Program and Rural Development initiatives, he was able to help foster growth and sustainability in farming communities he loved.

 Logan is preceded in death by his grandparents Don and Alene Benson, his mother Donna Benson Schofield, and his father Ron Taylor.
 He is lovingly remembered and survived by his devoted wife Jacklyn Taylor; his sons Benson and Jameson; his father- and mother-in-law, James and Debbie Tiede; his sisters-in-law Meredith (Sony) Galvan and their children Jeffrey and Jesselle; Erin (Thomas) Kress and their children Alaira, Amelia, and Korbin; and Alex (Koryl) Tiede; as well as numerous cousins and friends who held him dear.